getgrav/grav-learn/pages/17/09.webservers-hosting/02.vps/ubuntu-16.04/default.md

 $ service php7.0-fpm restart
 ```

-Now point your browser at your server: `http://{{ page.header.localname }}` and you should see the text: **Working!**
+Now point your browser at your server: `http://<< page.header.localname >>` and you should see the text: **Working!**

-You can also test to ensure that PHP is installed and working correctly by pointing your browser to: `http://{{ page.header.localname }}/info.php`.
+You can also test to ensure that PHP is installed and working correctly by pointing your browser to: `http://<< page.header.localname >>/info.php`.
 You should see a standard PHP info page with APCu, Opcache, etc listed.

 ### Installing Grav

 This is the easy part!
-First we need to jump back over to the Grav user, so either SSH as `grav@{{ page.header.localname }}` or `su - grav` from the root login. then follow these steps:
+First we need to jump back over to the Grav user, so either SSH as `grav@<< page.header.localname >>` or `su - grav` from the root login. then follow these steps:

 ```
 $ cd ~/www